kolenaIO/kolena/docs/metrics/specificity.md

 3. **Incomplete Context**: Specificity alone does not provide a complete picture of a model's performance.
 It is often used in conjunction with other metrics like sensitivity (recall), precision, and F<sub>1</sub>-score to provide a more comprehensive assessment.
-Depending solely on specificity might hide issues related to other aspects of classification, such as false positives or the models' ability to identify true positives.
+Depending solely on specificity might hide issues related to other aspects of classification, such as the models' ability to identify true positives.

-4. **Not Considering Probability Scores**: Specificity is a binary metric that doesn't take into account the probability or confidence levels associated with predictions.
+4. **Threshold Dependence**: Specificity is a binary metric that doesn't take into account the probability or confidence levels associated with predictions.
 Models with different probability distributions might achieve the same specificity score, but their operational characteristics can vary significantly.
-To address this limitation, consider using threshold-independent metrics like the area under the receiver operating characteristic curve (AUC-ROC) which can provide a more nuanced view of model performance.
+To address this limitation, consider using threshold-independent metrics like the area under the receiver operating characteristic curve (AUC-ROC) which can provide a more comprehensive understanding of model performance.